LauraNolan/marti/crits/core/README.md

 ### Code Overview

 TLP is implemented with a simple string.
-The string is controlled in the handlers function where the color is checked against a set of valid colors.
+The string is controlled by the handlers function which checks the color against a set of valid colors.

 [handlers.py](handlers.py)